genesiscastillo/Google-Certified-Professional-Cloud-Developer/Test7_Handling_unstructured_data.md

     gsutil versioning set off gs://my-bucket-project
     ```

+---
-## 5.- If you need to control access to files within your Cloud Storage bucket at an object level, which access method would you use?
+## 5.- If you need to "control access" to files within your Cloud Storage bucket at an object level, which access method would you use?

 - a) Remote access
-- b) **Uniform access**
+- b) Uniform access
-- c) Fine-grained access
+- c) **Fine-grained access**
 - d) Unique access

+    Explanation:
+    - fine-grained access configuration allows us to control access at an object level.
+    - uniform access, which allows us to control access at a bucket level.

 ## Choose between uniform and fine-grained access
 When you create a bucket, you should decide whether you want to apply permissions using uniform or fine-grained access.